box/box-python-sdk/docs/usage/files.md

 The SDK provides a method of automatically handling a chunked upload.
 First get a folder you want to upload the file to.
 Then call [`folder.get_chunked_uploader(file_path, rename_file=False, use_upload_session_urls=True)`][get_chunked_uploader_for_file]
 to retrieve a [`ChunkedUploader`][chunked_uploader_class] object.
-Setting `use_upload_session_urls` to `True` inilializes the uploader that utlizies urls returned by the `Create Upload Session` endpoint response.
+Setting `use_upload_session_urls` to `True` inilializes the uploader that utlizies urls returned by the `Create Upload Session` endpoint response unless a custom API.UPLOAD_URL was set in the config.
 Setting `use_upload_session_urls` to `False` inilializes the uploader that uses always base upload urls.
 Calling the method [`chunked_upload.start()`][start] will kick off the chunked upload process and return the [File][file_class] object that was uploaded.